The UV Editor is used for editing UV maps, which describe how a 2D image should be mapped onto a 3D object.

 - Active UV Loop Layer

-- Display Channels
+- Display Channels (отображение каналов)

-- Color and Alpha
+- Color & Alpha:

-Display the colored image, without alpha channel.
+Displays the colored image, without alpha channel.

-Displays the Alpha channel a grayscale image.
-White areas are opaque, black areas have an alpha of 0.
+Displays the alpha channel as a grayscale image.
+White areas are opaque, black areas are transparent.

-Display the depth from the camera, from Clip Start to Clip End, as specified in the Camera settings.
+Displays the depth from the camera, from Clip Start to Clip End, as specified in the Camera settings.

-- Red, Green, Blue
+- Red, Green, Blue:

-Single Color Channel visualized as a grayscale image.
+Single color channel visualized as a grayscale image.